-In handling a reservation request from an MTA, the CMTS MUST determine the proper gate by use of the RSVP GateID object, or by the use of the Authorization Block TLV.
+In handling a reservation request from an MTA, the CMTS MUST determine the proper gate by use of the Authorization Block TLV.
 The CMTS MUST verify the reservation request is within the authorized limits specified for the gate.

 The CMTS then updates the reservation request based on gate parameters.
 If the QoS-Parameter-Set is Admitted (2), then the CMTS MUST set the Timeout-For-Admitted-QoS-Parameters to Timer T7.
 The CMTS MUST use the DiffServ Code Point or TOS value from the Gate-Spec object to overwrite the IP Type of Service octet before forwarding packets.